blinktrade/BlinkTradeJS/README.md

-# BlinkTradeJS SDK
+# blinktradeJS SDK

-BlinkTradeJS WebSocket and Rest official JavasScript client for node.js and browser.
+blinktradeJS WebSocket and Rest official JavasScript client for node.js and browser.

 # Getting Started

-BlinkTrade provides a simple and robust WebSocket API to integrate our platform, we strongly recommend you to use it over the Rest-ful API.
+blinktrade provides a simple and robust WebSocket API to integrate our platform, we strongly recommend you to use it over the Rest-ful API.

 ## Install